ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-prep-install.md

 The installation of VMware HCX on IBM Cloud has the following software requirements:
 * vSphere 5.5 U3, or vSphere 6.0u2 or higher.
 * If NSX is used, version 6.2.2 or higher.
 NSX is required for policy migration.
 * To use cross-cloud vMotion, the same affinity restrictions apply across clouds as they do on-premises.
-For more information, see the [VMware EVC and CPU Compatibility FAQ](http://bit.ly/2vK6Sp5).
+For more information, see the [VMware EVC and CPU Compatibility FAQ](https://kb.vmware.com/s/article/1005764).

 ## Configuring network connectivity
 {: #hcx-archi-prep-install-config-net}

 HCX must traverse the public internet and private lines, and connect to data center components, such as networks, switches, and port groups.
 * [Port access requirements](/docs/services/vmwaresolutions/archiref/hcx-archi?topic=vmware-solutions-hcx-archi-port-req) lists ports that must be opened so that HCX virtual appliances can install successfully.
-* Both the on-premises vSphere environment and the VCF/VCS HCX Cloud environment must permit Network Time Protocol (NTP) clock synchronization among vSphere on-premises devices and the VCF/VCS HCX devices.
+* Both the on-premises vSphere environment and the VCS HCX Cloud environment must permit Network Time Protocol (NTP) clock synchronization among vSphere on-premises devices and the VCS HCX devices.
 UDP port 123 must be accessible to HCX virtual appliances and networks.

 ## On-premises environment
 {: #hcx-archi-prep-install-on-prem-env}